16 Foundation Models for Economic Text and Expectations

 RMSE baseline + text: 1.171

 The text-augmented model does better here by construction, because \(z_t\) is a noisy but real proxy for the predictive state \(s_t\).
-In empirical work the gain will typically be smaller and noisier; what matters is that the loop is constructed so that only information from \(\mathcal{I}_t\) enters any object on the right-hand side of Equation 16.7.
+In empirical work the gain will typically be smaller and noisier; what matters is that the loop is constructed so that only information from \(\mathcal{I}_t\) enters any object on the right-hand side of Equation 16.10.

 Example: Earnings-announcement returns with text

-Short-window equity returns around earnings announcements are a canonical testbed; Siano (2025) is the cleanest recent finance application.
+Short-window equity returns around earnings announcements are a canonical testbed; Siano (2025) is a recent finance application of this design.
 Construct \(z_t\) as a tone score for the earnings press release and conference-call transcript, passed through a foundation model with a fixed prompt and a fixed model version.
 Augment a baseline regression on prior earnings surprises, market factors, and industry dummies with \(z_t\).
 A genuine gain from the foundation model (over a dictionary baseline, over a static-embedding baseline) is evidence that contextual representations capture content the simpler baselines miss; Siano (2025) finds exactly this pattern.
 A failure to beat the dictionary baseline is also informative: it tells you that, for this sample and target, the additional modeling capacity of the foundation model does not produce additional forecast value.
 A closely parallel macro exercise is Ahrens et al. (2025), who augment forecasts of short-window market reactions with text-derived features of central-bank speeches; the same design choices (window, loss, baselines) apply.

 Question for Reflection